Guiding and directive approaches

-Below are some ideas for how practitioners can use a guiding approach (and support parents’ autonomy, competence and relatedness).
-Most importantly, this approach is about getting to know the parent and family (i.e. their lifestyle, preferences, constraints), coming from their perspective (i.e. what does it feel like to be them?) and helping them set appropriate goals that fit within their lifestyle (i.e. tailoring support to the individual).
-It is also about learning what is going on in their lives that may interfere with their plans to change (and how you can work together to try to overcome these barriers).
+Below are some ideas for how practitioners can use a guiding approach (and support parents/carers' autonomy, competence and relatedness).
+Most importantly, this approach is about getting to know the parent/carer and family (i.e. their lifestyle, preferences, constraints), coming from their perspective (i.e. what does it feel like to be them?) and helping them set appropriate goals that fit within their lifestyle (i.e. tailoring support to the individual).

-Reflective listening involves paraphrasing what an individual has said and repeating it back in your own words.
+Reflective listening involves paraphrasing what an individual has said and repeating it back in your own words (e.g. Parent/carer: ‘I’m really struggling with this right now’; Practitioner: ‘you’re finding things a bit challenging’).
 This conveys that you have heard what they said and makes sure that you heard what you think you heard.
 This can be particularly useful if someone is upset or angry.

-A key component of developing autonomy is parents feeling that they have a choice in what they’re doing.
+A key component of developing autonomy is parents/carers feeling they have a choice in what they’re doing.
 This can be done by asking them if they are happy to discuss their child’s weight, or their lifestyle.
 Then going on to ask them to come up with ideas for changing their child’s diet or physical activity.
-If they are looking for guidance from you (which parents often are), you could offer ‘guided choice’, which involves providing parents with some appropriate options and asking them to choose amongst those options (see module on behaviour change techniques for techniques for involving parents in goal setting).
+If they are looking for guidance from you (which parents/carers often are), you could offer ‘guided choice’, which involves providing parents/carers with some appropriate options and asking them to choose amongst those options (see module on behaviour change techniques for further information on 'guided goalsetting' with parents/carers).

-Ask permission to give advice or personal questions:
+Ask permission to give advice or ask personal questions

-Provide meaningful rationale for activities and lifestyle changes:
+Provide meaningful rationale for suggestions (e.g. physical activity and diet)

 People feel much more motivated to do something if they understand why it is important (rather than just being told to do it).
-It is important that whenever you are making suggestions to parents about their lifestyle changes you explain how this will benefit their child and their family (the more personally relevant the explanation the better).
+When making suggestions to parents/carers (e.g. about physical activity or diet), try and explain your rationale and how these suggestions will benefit their child and their family (the more personally relevant the better).

-Make short positive statements (e.g. ‘you’ve come up with some really good ideas here’) to help individuals acknowledge their positive behaviours and strengths, helping them develop confidence in their ability to change (thus enhancing the need for competence).
-Through highlighting someone’s positive steps you can both acknowledge the difficulties they face whilst supporting their strengths.
+Making short positive statements (e.g. ‘you’ve come up with some really good ideas here’) can help individuals acknowledge their positive behaviours and strengths and help them develop confidence in their ability to change (thus enhancing feelings of competence).
 This can convey respect and understanding towards the person you are working with.

 Use summarising statements:

 Summarising statements involve providing an overview summary of what you have discussed so far (e.g. the family’s lifestyle, preferences, any goals set).
-Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents what you have talked about and what the next steps are.
-These demonstrate that you have heard what they have to say, and gives the participant chance to correct anything that you may have misinterpreted.
+Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents/carers what you have talked about and what the next steps are.
+This demonstrates you have heard what they have to say, and gives the parent/carer chance to correct anything you may have misinterpreted.

-Give the parent space to ask questions or request clarification:
+Give the parent/carer space to ask questions or request clarification:

-Use jargon, or technical terms that a parent might not understand:
+Use jargon, or technical terms that the parent/carer might not understand

-Tell the parent they 'must' or 'should' do something:
+Tell the parent/carer they 'must' (not) or 'should' (not) do something

-Telling parents what they need to do to change reduces their feeling of autonomy and subsequently their likelihood of making changes.
-The things you might think the parent needs to change most may not be their priority or feasible within their current means or lifestyle.
+Telling parents/carers they must or should do something reduces their feeling of autonomy and subsequently their likelihood of making changes.
+The things you might think the parent/carer needs to change may not be their priority or may not be feasible within their current means or lifestyle.

-If a practitioner uses forceful “if, then” language during a consultation this appear to parents that they will only see gains if they do things in a certain way, or unless “do something”, they will see a negative consequence, for example, ‘you’re going to have to work if you want to see improvements’, ‘if you don’t do something about this your child’s weight will continue to increase’.
+If a practitioner uses forceful “if, then” language during a consultation this may appear to parents/carers that they will only see gains if they do things in a certain way, or unless they “do something”, they will see a negative consequence, e.g., ‘you’re going to have to work if you want to see improvements’, ‘if you don’t do something about this your child’s weight will continue to increase’.

-Below are the links to two videos.
-In these videos the ‘practitioner’ is using a different approach to discuss a child's weight with their parent.
-One uses a directive approach and one uses a guiding approach.
+In the videos below the practitioner is using two different approaches to discuss a child's weight with their parent.
+The first video uses a guiding approach and the second video uses a directive approach.

-Activity - While watching the videos use the checklist provided, mark what techniques the practitioner used during their consultation with the parent.
-What effect did this have, how did this make you feel.
+As you’re watching each video, use the checklist provided and mark what techniques the practitioner is using with the parent.
+What effect did this have for the parent?
+How did you feel watching this?
 Note any thoughts you have in the space provided in the checklist.
-Watch the videos again if you need to.

 A guiding approach